 Complications of bowel obstruction can be mild to serious, even life-threatening if it goes untreated.
 Two primary complications include the death of tissue and infection.

 - Tissue death.
-Bowel obstruction can cut off the blood supply to part of your intestines.
+Bowel obstruction can cut off the blood flow / blood supply to part of your intestines.
 When that occurs, the intestinal wall dies.
 This dead tissue can easily tear, and if it does, serious infection is a high risk.

 - Infection.
 Infection in the abdominal wall is known as peritonitis.
 Infection can occur when the intestine is perforated and contents leak into the peritoneal cavity.
 This can cause septic shock and is life-threatening.
 Immediate medical attention is necessary, which usually means surgery.
 4

-Your doctor will first listen to and feel your abdomen, and if a blockage is suspected, he or she will confirm it by X-ray.
+Your doctor will first listen to and feel your abdomen, and if a blockage is suspected, he or she will confirm the incidence by X-ray and possibly a CT scan.
 If the blockage is in the large intestine, the doctor may also perform a colonoscopy, inserting a tube through the rectum to view and confirm obstruction.